josiahH-cf/prompt-automation/README.md

 Preview:
 - Select a template and use the Preview button or Ctrl+P to open / close a read‑only preview window.
+- Press * (asterisk) or click the "Star / Unstar (*)" button to toggle a template in your starred list (max 10).
+When at the shared root with no active search, a ---Starred--- section will appear at the top listing your favorites.
+Use arrow keys as usual to navigate.
+- Assign numeric quick command keys (0-9) via Options -> Manage Shortcuts.
+When assigned, a --- Quick Commands--- section appears (shared root, no search) showing entries like `1: Title`.
+Hitting the digit key instantly opens that template.

 Breadcrumb & Focus:
 - Breadcrumb line shows current path within styles